 Continuous authentic candidate engagement – both with passive and active job seekers – will be key to your recruiting success in 2020.

 Candidates trust a company’s current employees way more than their corporate messaging to provide credible information on what it’s like to work there.
 More so today than ever before, employees are increasingly well-positioned to act as a bridge between your company and a potential candidate largely due to the rise of social media.

 The relationships that your employees have with the people within their personal networks – like potential customers, prospects, and hires – are stronger than any relationship that these people will have with your brand.
 This will only continue to amplify in 2020 as employees start to play a more active role in attracting and nurturing future employees.

 How can you use this to your advantage?

-Knowing that the information that your current employees share about your brand - like the working environment, a day in the life, or benefits - is seen as more genuine than your corporate messaging to candidates or prospective candidates.
-You should take advantage of the fact that your current employees are uniquely posed to be positive additions in your hiring and recruiting strategies by leveraging your current employees as brand ambassadors.
+Knowing that the information that your current employees share about your brand – like the working environment, a day in the life, or benefits – is seen as more genuine than your corporate messaging to candidates or prospective candidates.
+You should take advantage of the fact that your current employees are uniquely poised to be positive additions to your hiring and recruiting strategies by leveraging your current employees as brand ambassadors.
 Including them in your recruitment marketing strategy could mean the difference between hiring great talent and losing them to your competition.